Orange-eat97/tp/docs/UserGuide.md

 </div>

 **🎯 Expected Outcome:**
-* Displays all volunteers sorted according to how close their region is to the region of the identified person by the index provided.
+* Displays all volunteers/beneficiaries sorted according to how close their region is to the region of the identified beneficiary/volunteer by the index provided.
-  * e.g. `closest 1` when contact at index 1 has region Woodlands, will return all volunteers sorted by how close their region is to Woodlands
+  * e.g. `closest 1` when beneficiary at index 1 has region Woodlands, will return all volunteers sorted by how close their region is to Woodlands

 <br><br>